elixir-nx/nx/nx/README.md

   * deploying models, signal processing, and data modelling inside embedded systems [via Nerves](https://www.nerves-project.org/)

   * incorporating data analysis and classification algorithms inside concurrent data pipelines powered [by Broadway](https://www.elixir-broadway.org/)

+  * adding audio and video processing and AI capabilities to media systems [through Membrane](https://membrane.stream/)

+We are also excited to explore how Nx and Elixir can be used under distinct domains, such as federated learning, and leverage the Erlang VM ability to handle data in and out of hundreds of thousands of devices concurrently.

 ## License